istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns-proxy/index.md

 This can also be enabled on a per-pod basis with the [`proxy.istio.io/config` annotation](/docs/reference/config/annotations/).

 {{< tip >}}
-When deploying a VM using [`istioctl workload entry configure`](/docs/setup/install/virtual-machine/), basic DNS proxying will be enabled by default.
+When deploying to a VM using [`istioctl workload entry configure`](/docs/setup/install/virtual-machine/), basic DNS proxying will be enabled by default.
 {{< /tip >}}

 ## DNS capture In action